-‘American Horror Story’ Spoilers: Connie Britton & Dylan McDermott Return For ‘Apocalypse,’ Per ‘EW’
+‘American Horror Story’ Spoilers: Connie Britton And Dylan McDermott Return For ‘Apocalypse,’ Per ‘EW’

 As many AHS fans already know, Season 8’s Apocalypse will be a crossover season between Murder House and Season 3’s Coven.
 This means that a lot of former characters will return to the mix, including two of Taissa Farminga’s characters, Violet Harmon and Zoe Benson.

 Vivien and Ben Harmon haven’t been seen since Murder House, when they, along with their teenage daughter, Violet, and one of their twins, died in the house where ghosts walk the halls.
 American Horror Story fans know that the ghosts are trapped in the house at all times, expect for Halloween.
-During the spooky holiday they are free to roam around as they please, which could be one of the reasons that fans see the couple Apocalypse.
+During the spooky holiday, they are free to roam around as they please, which could be one of the reasons that fans see the couple in Apocalypse.

 The other reason is likely because the child that Vivien and Tate Langdon (Evan Peters) conceived together has grown up to become the Antichrist.
-Apocalypse will center around the character, named Michael, during Season 8.
+Apocalypse will center around the character named Michael, last seen during Season 8.
 The child is all grown up now, and will likely be causing major problems for the characters.

 Connie Britton and Dylan McDermott’s return to American Horror Story was revealed by the show’s creator, Ryan Murphy, who posted a photo to Instagram of the actors reunited with the caption, “Connie and Dylan.
 The Harmon’s in their forever AHS home…Murder House.”

-In addition, Jessica Lange, who appeared in both Murder House and Coven, will also be returning to reprise her role as Constance Langdon, the woman who raised the Antichrist child, Michael, after the Harmon’s shocking death in Season 1.
+In addition, Jessica Lange, who appeared in both Murder House and Coven, will also be returning to reprise her role as Constance Langdon, the woman who raised the Antichrist child, Michael, after the Harmons’ shocking death in Season 1.

 Sarah Paulson, Emma Roberts, Evan Peters, Lily Rabe, Frances Conroy, Kathy Bates, and Gabourey Sidibe will also be returning to the series for Apocalypse.
 In addition, Joan Collins has also been added to the cast to play the grandmother to Evan Peters’ new character.